-20.3 FIBRE TELEPROTECTION IMPLEMENTATION
+21.3 FIBRE TELEPROTECTION IMPLEMENTATION

-The Fibre Teleprotection interface is an optional feature in this product.
-It provides fibre-optic communications to implement intertripping command signalling which can be freely allocated to realise protection schemes such as Permissive and Blocking schemes.
-To use the feature you must enable the InterMiCOM 64 setting in the CONFIGURATION column.
+The Fibre Teleprotection interface is an integral part of the Current Differential protection implementation for this product.
+It provides the communications necessary for the Current Differential protection schemes as well as intertripping command signalling which can be freely allocated to realise protection schemes such as Permissive and Blocking schemes.